Objective comparison of methods to decode anomalous diffusion

-The difference between $\alpha$-exponents (Fig.~\ref{fig:task3}e) and the combination of diffusion models (Fig.~\ref{fig:task3}f) of the two segments also affect the changepoint localization precision.
-Unsurprisingly, the ${\rm RMSE}$ is minimal when there is a change between directed or ballistic motion ($\alpha \gtrsim 1.5$) and a nearly immobile motion ($\alpha \lesssim 0.5$) (Fig~\ref{fig:task3}e).
-The worst case scenario is instead observed when near-Brownian diffusion ($0.5 \lesssim \alpha \lesssim 1.5$) switches to subdiffusion ($0.5 \lesssim \alpha \lesssim 1.0$) (Fig~\ref{fig:task3}e).
-Besides these observations, no clear pattern emerges.
-This dependence is related in a nontrivial fashion to the change in ${\rm RMSE}$ observed as a function of diffusion models (Fig.~\ref{fig:task3}f).
+This dependence is related in a nontrivial fashion to the change in ${\rm RMSE}$ observed as a function of diffusion models (Fig.~\ref{fig:task3}g).
 In fact, while FBM and SBM allow Brownian, sub- and superdiffusion, CTRW and ATTM do not allow superdiffusion, and LW does not allow subdiffusion.
-The smallest ${\rm RMSE}$ is observed when LW switches to CTRW or FBM, but even in this case it is difficult to pinpoint a clear pattern.
+Changepoints associated with a switch of $\alpha$ but with no change of model are the most difficult to precisely locate.
+The smallest ${\rm RMSE}$ is observed when LW switches to CTRW.
+In contrast, models involving an abrupt (ATTM) or smooth change of diffusivity (SBM) are the most difficult to distinguish from the others.

-\subsubsection{Analysis of experimental data}
+\subsection{Analysis of experimental data}

 The datasets provided to the participants for the scoring of the methods participating in T1 and T2 also included experimental trajectories of mRNA molecules in bacterial cells, telomeres in the cell nucleus, proteins in the cell membrane and cytoplasm, single atoms in an optical trap, and tracer particles in cell cytoplasm and stirring liquid, from previously published works.
 For these trajectories, no objective ground truth is available besides the interpretation given in the literature.
 Therefore, it is not possible to assess their absolute errors and they were not included in the scoring.
 However, we found it interesting to carry out a comparative analysis of the predictions blindly provided by the 5 top-scoring challenge participants in each task.
 Out of the whole dataset, we discuss the results for 4 representative experiments~\cite{golding2006physical, krapf2019spectral, manzo2015weak, stadler2017non, kindermann2017nonergodic} for the inference of $\alpha$ (Fig.~\ref{fig:experiments}a-d) and the classification of the underlying model (Fig.~\ref{fig:experiments}e-h).
-The results obtained by all methods are shown in Figs.~\ref{fig:T1_GC}~--~~\ref{fig:T2_WI}.
+The results obtained by all methods are shown in Supplementary Figs.~\ref{fig:T1_GC}~--~~\ref{fig:T2_WI}.